SidSolanki28/Predict-Sales-by-Advertising-Ads/README.md

 ---
 ## EDA

-I looked at the distributions of the data and the value counts for the various categorical variables.
+I looked at the distributions of the data and the value counts for the various numerical features.
 Below are a few highlights :

 ![](https://github.com/SidSolanki28/Predict-Sales-by-Advertising-Ads-Budget/blob/master/images/index.png)